njwhite777/buzzwords/docs/USERS_MANUAL.md

 <img src="wait_for_new_turn.png" style="height:300px;"></img>

 #### Game Play:
-Game play will roughly approximate taboo rules.
+Game play will roughly follow taboo rules.

 ##### Game Changer Selection:
 1) The teller will roll the wheel to select the game changer for that turn.